 Danvers Mental State Hospital – Danvers

-*The House of the Seven Gables – Salem (During October, several live performances are offered, including Legacy of the Hanging Judge and Spirits of the Gables).
+House of the Seven Gables – Salem (During October, you can enjoy several live performances, including Legacy of the Hanging Judge and Spirits of the Gables).

-*The Houghton Mansion – North Adams (seasonal ghost tours are offered).
+Houghton Mansion – North Adams (seasonal ghost tours offered).

-*USS Salem – Quincy (seasonal ghost tours are offered).
+USS Salem – Quincy (seasonal ghost tours offered).